bristlab/UFOs/README.md

 ### data.js

- We've been provided with a [data.js](https://github.com/bristlab/UFOs/blob/main/static/js/data.js) file which contains descriptions of over one hundred UFO sightings from the first two weeks of 2010.
+ We've been provided with a [data.js](https://github.com/bristlab/UFOs/blob/main/static/js/data.js) file which contains descriptions of around one hundred UFO sightings from the first two weeks of 2010.
 We source this .js file using the following code:

  `<script src="static/js/data.js"></script>`

 ### D3

-We require [D3](https://d3js.org/) to interpret and filter data found in the `data.js` file, as well as the event listener that detects user input dynamically.
+We require [D3](https://d3js.org/) to interpret and filter data found in the `data.js` file, as well as adding an event listener that detects user input dynamically.
 As with Bootstrap, we also load D3 from a CDN as follows:

 `<script src="https://cdnjs.cloudflare.com/ajax/libs/d3/4.12.0/d3.js"></script>`